 Still, I’m not one to turn down a challenge.
-This guide, also available to download from EVE Travel, will be an attempt to give a broad-ish overview of the history and lore of EVE (a note to you professional RPers: I’d like to think that I hit the major points in this primer, though I know I by no means hit them all.
+This guide, also available to download from EVE Travel, is an attempt to give a broad-ish overview of the history and lore of EVE (a note to you professional RPers: I’d like to think that I hit the major points in this primer, though I know I by no means hit them all.
 If I left something out, it was (hopefully) an intentional decision on my part, though feel free to argue it with me as necessary.
 If I got something wrong, please let me know).
-Parts of the guide will be adapted from my own blog entries, other parts will come from the so-called “prime fiction” (direct from CCP lore, either in the form of Chronicles, the occasional book, or the fantastic fiction portal found on the EVE wiki), and others from what must be considered secondary sources (I would be remiss if I did not mention the fantastic The Hitchhiker’s Guide to New Eden by Kenreikko Valitonen).
+Parts of the guide will be adapted from my own blog entries, other parts will come from the so-called “prime fiction” (direct from CCP lore, either in the form of Chronicles, the occasional book, the newly-released EVE: Source, or the fantastic fiction portal found on the EVE wiki), and others from what must be considered secondary sources (I would be remiss if I did not mention the fantastic The Hitchhiker’s Guide to New Eden by Kenreikko Valitonen).
 For anyone looking for more information on any of these subjects, these will be your best places to start.

 The guide will be roughly organized into five parts.
 In this first part, I’ll detail the deep history of New Eden, dating back practically to our current day IRL (In Real Life), including the so-called Lost Civilizations.
 The next post will look at the history of the five empires: how they came to be, why they were created, etc, as well as the development of CONCORD (this part is a doozy of a subject in and of itself).
 The third post (for those more interested in the yarr side of things), I’ll be looking at the development of the various pirate and other smaller organizations.
 The fourth part will look at some of the technology in New Eden, including the key developments of interstellar travel, cloning, and interstellar communications, while the last section will examine some miscellaneous items that don’t quite fit anywhere else.